Salix

 Salix exiguacoyote willow, narrow-leaf willow

-Distribution: Chiefly east of the Cascades in Washington; British Columbia and Alberta south to California, east through the Rocky Mountains to Nebraska and Texas.
+Distribution: Occurring chiefly east of the Cascades crest and in the Columbia River Gorge in Washington; British Columbia to California, east to the Rocky Mountains, and southern Great Plains.

 Habitat: Riparian areas, gravel bars, lake and pond shore margins